alyonamordas/GirlsDay/README.md

 * SVG paths for shape rendering

 Each shape plays a different musical note when clicked and has a random animation from the predefined set.
 The shapes are also interactive with hover effects and smooth transitions.

-The development server should now be running, and you'll see the interactive shapes demo with various shapes arranged on the screen.
-Click on any shape to hear its unique sound and see a random animation!